 1- Can the same label be used for Canada and the USA?

-In a few rare cases a single label may legally acceptable for both Canada and USA.
+In a few rare cases, a single label may for both Canada and USA may be legally acceptable.
 This would be possible mostly for single ingredient foods such as fresh fruits and vegetables for which a Nutrition Facts table is not required.

 Although there are several similarities between the Canadian and US labelling requirements, several important differences remain.
-The way to declare ingredients in Canada, for example, differs significantly from US requirements.
+The nutrition facts table and the way to declare ingredients in Canada, for example, differ significantly from the US requirements.

 2- How long will it take to review food labels for regulatory compliance and how much does it cost?

 On average, we require about 2 to 3 weeks to perform the regulatory analysis of a label.
 However, depending on the scope of the project, it may take more or less time.

 For a more accurate estimate of the time required to complete a specific project, please describe your project in the “Request a quote” page of this web site.